 “We seem to think we are limited by the world, but we are really just creating those limits.” -Waking Life

 Just recently, I felt this pressure clearly while looking for a life partner.
 For me, having similar values, aspirations, and outlook on life mattered deeply, and everything else felt manageable together.
-Almost everyone told me to lower my expectations because marriage is ultimately about compromise, and my priority should simply be finding someone from a good family whom I could get along with.
-And since matching horoscopes itself is already challenging, adding more preferences only meant I might end up waiting forever.
-What surprised me most was that this advice even came from married people (hmm… user reviews!!)
-The more conversations I had, the more convincing their perspective started to feel, and I slowly began visualizing the whole process like the Swiss Cheese Model (used in risk analysis), where every slice represented another rule, and the more preferences I added, the harder it became to pass through.
+But almost everyone told me to lower my expectations because marriage is ultimately about compromise, and my priority should simply be finding someone from a good family whom I could get along with.
+And since matching horoscopes (mandatory for many traditional Indian weddings) itself is already challenging, adding more preferences only meant I might end up waiting forever.
+What surprised me most was that this advice even came from married people (hmm… user reviews!!).
+The more conversations I had, the more convincing their perspective started to feel and I slowly began visualizing the whole process like the Swiss Cheese Model (used in risk analysis), where every slice represented another rule, and the more preferences I added, the harder it became to pass through.

 Yes, arranged marriages in India are complicated!